 Prior to state fiscal year 2004, DEQ used four percent of the annual capitalization grant, as allowable, and the annual fee charged on unpaid loan balances to cover administrative expenses.
-From state fiscal year 2004 to state fiscal year 2020, DEQ used only the annual fee revenue to pay administrative expenses for program operations and banked the four percent of the capitalization grant for future use.
-For state fiscal year 2021, DEQ will utilize four percent, or \$718,080, of the 2020 capitalization grant to support program administrative expenses.
+From state fiscal year 2004 to state fiscal year 2020, DEQ used only the annual fee revenue to pay administrative expenses for program operations.
+For state fiscal year 2022, DEQ will utilize \$717,960 (four percent of capitalization grant) of the federal fiscal year 2021 capitalization grant award, in addition to using fee revenue, to support program administrative expenses.